-1. Ranking.
+Ranking.
 Each series of Designated Preferred Stock shall rank as to dividends (i) equally with each other and with any class or series of Other Convertible Stock, and (ii) senior to the Common Stock.
-The Series D Preferred Stock shall rank, upon liquidation, dissolution or winding- up of the Corporation, (i) junior to Series D Liquidation Senior Stock, (ii) equally with Series D Liquidation Parity Stock and (iii) senior to Series C Preferred Stock, the Series C Liquidation Parity Stock and Common Stock.
-The Series B Preferred Stock shall rank, upon liquidation, dissolution or winding-up of the Corporation, (i) junior to Series C Liquidation Senior Stock, (ii) equally with Series C Liquidation Parity Stock and (iii) senior to Series B Preferred Stock, the Series B Liquidation Parity Stock, the Series B Preferred Stock shall rank, upon liquidation, dissolution or winding-up of the Corporation, (i) junior to Series B Liquidation Senior Stock, (ii) equally with Series B Liquidation Parity Stock and (iii) senior to Series B Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and (iii) senior to Series A Preferred Stock shall rank, upon liquidation Parity Stock and (iii) senior to Series
+The Series D Preferred Stock shall rank, upon liquidation, dissolution or winding-up of the Corporation, (i) junior to Series D Liquidation Senior Stock, (ii) equally with Series D Liquidation Parity Stock and (iii) senior to Series C Preferred Stock, the Series B Liquidation Parity Stock, the Series A Preferred Stock, the Series A Liquidation Parity Stock and Common Stock.
+The Series C Preferred Stock shall rank, upon liquidation, dissolution or winding-up of the Corporation, (i) junior to Series C Liquidation Senior Stock, (ii) equally with Series C Liquidation Parity Stock and Common Stock.
+The Series B Preferred Stock shall rank, upon liquidation, dissolution or winding-up of the Corporation, (i) junior to Series B Liquidation Senior Stock, (ii) equally with Series B Liquidation Parity Stock and (iii) senior to Series A Preferred Stock, the Series A Liquidation Parity Stock and Common Stock.
+The Series A Preferred Stock shall rank, upon liquidation, dissolution or winding-up of the Corporation, (i) junior to the Series A Liquidation Senior Stock, (ii) equally with Series A Liquidation Parity Stock and Common Stock.
+The Series A Preferred Stock shall rank, upon liquidation, dissolution or winding-up of the Corporation, (i) junior to the Series A Liquidation Senior Stock, (ii) equally with Series A Liquidation Parity Stock and (iii) senior to Common Stock.

-Dividends.
+2. Dividends.